Honeybee Cottage in Warkworth

-Up to 4 guests (no infants or children under 6 can be accommodated)
+Up to 4 guests (no infants or children under 6yrs old can be accommodated)

 Northumbrian Welcome Hamper including luxury Temple Spa toiletries.
 Complimentary bathrobes and slippers available upon request and free Wi-Fi.
 Luxury Nespresso coffee machine, Bang and Olufson Bluetooth speaker, Tivoli radio and large Smart TV’s in lounge, kitchen and both bedrooms.

 Bespoke Guide Book for your Mobile or Tablet